COMP4651-24fall/project-group-14/README.md

 # COMP 4651 Course Project

-This is a project for COMP 4651 - Cloud Computing and Big Data Systems at HKUST.
+This is a project for Group 14 of 2024 Fall COMP 4651 - Cloud Computing and Big Data Systems at HKUST.

+The project report can be found [here](./report.pdf).

 # Installation & Running